-Notice that to retrieve the unhandled exception on the original task, we use the Exception property.
-The result is output identical to Output 19.4.
+Notice that to retrieve the unhandled exception on the original task, we use the Exception property (and dereferencing with the null forgiving operator because we know the value will not be null).
+The result is output identical to Output 19.3.

 If an exception that occurs within a task goes entirely unobserved—that is, (1) it isn’t caught from within the task; (2) the completion of the task is never observed, via Wait(), Result, or accessing the Exception property, for example; and (c) the faulted ContinueWith() is never observed—then the exception is likely to go unhandled entirely, resulting in a process-wide unhandled exception.
 In .NET 4.0, such a faulted task would get rethrown by the finalizer thread and likely crash the process.
 In contrast, in .NET 4.5, the crashing has been suppressed (although the CLR can be configured for the crashing behavior if preferred).